christopher-rath/Micasa/README.md

 ## Work to Date

-My work on Micasa so far has been to create the framework for the actual processing and presentation of photos in the UI.
-"If you do decide to pull and compile Micasa, watch the debug window for a trace of what Micasa is doing as it scans the file system."
+My work on Micasa so far has been to create the framework for the actual processing and presentation of photos in the UI.  <em><strong>If you do decide to pull and compile Micasa, watch the debug window for a trace of what Micasa is doing as it scans the file system.</strong></em>